cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 - AEGIS-128X, which is a mode based on AEGIS-128L, specialized for CPUs with large vector registers and vector AES instructions.
 - AEGIS-256X, which is a mode based on AEGIS-256, specialized for CPUs with large vector registers and vector AES instructions.

-All variants are inverse-free and constructed from the AES encryption round function {{!FIPS-AES=FIPS.197.2001}}.
+All variants are inverse-free and constructed from the AES encryption round function {{FIPS-AES}}.

 The AEGIS cipher family offers performance that significantly exceeds AES-GCM on CPUs with AES instructions.
 Similarly, software implementations not using AES instructions can also be faster, although to a lesser extent.